prometheus/prometheus/web/ui/module/lezer-promql/README.md

 into [codemirror-promql](https://github.com/prometheus/prometheus/blob/main/web/ui/module/codemirror-promql).
 If you want to use this library, you perhaps want to actually use **@prometheus-io/codemirror-promql** instead.

-**Note**: This library is following the changes of the upstream grammar (i.e. coming from Prometheus) as closely as possible
+**Note**: This library is a lezer-based implementation of the [authoritative, goyacc-based PromQL grammar](https://github.com/prometheus/prometheus/blob/main/promql/parser/generated_parser.y).
+Any changes to the authoritative grammar need to be reflected in this package as well.

 ## Installation